 President and CEO Cranmer Consultants

-Bob Cranmer has been involved with government since 1990 as an elected official or as a government relations specialist.
+Bob Cranmer has been involved with Pittsburgh, PA Government since 1990 as a former elected official or as a Pittsburgh government relations consultant.
 He represents a spectrum of different of clients, which include governmental entities such as:

 Allegheny County Housing Authority, and the Redevelopment Authority of Allegheny County

 Non-profits such as: Family Links, the Pittsburgh Opera, and the River City Brass Band.